 Moving to Bellevue: Bellevue, WA Relocation & Homebuyer Guide

 Just outside of Seattle, Bellevue, Washington, boasts numerous coffee shops, restaurants, activities, and growing innovation.
 With a population of nearly 150,000 residents, Bellevue is a small city within a large metropolitan area.
 Residents enjoy an urban environment while living in a well-maintained suburb just 15 minutes away from Seattle.
 The city has continuously grown throughout the years, which makes it a wonderful choice for your next move.
 The following information provides what one can expect if they make the decision to live in Bellevue.

 Table of Contents

 Bellevue Cost of Living

 The Bellevue cost of living index comes in at 196.5, or 96.5% higher than the rest of the United States.
 Bellevue is one of the most expensive areas in the state of Washington, but it is highly rated and loved by locals.
-The cost of housing is the largest factor in the increased cost of living index.
+The cost of housing is the largest factor in Bellevue's cost of living index.